Comparisons and Predictions for Collisions of deformed $^{238}$U nuclei at $\sqrt{s_{NN}} = 193$ GeV: Summary and Conclusion

 Our work here sets the stage for further calculations regarding deformed nuclei, be it $^{238}$U specifically or others, such as $^{129}$Xe~\cite{Acharya_2019}.
-Indeed, while our current work seems to suggest a good understanding of the structure of $^{238}$U, many details remain to be explored.
+Indeed, while our current work seems to suggest a good understanding of the structure of $^{238}$U and $^{197}$Au, many details remain to be explored.
 As our models become better at describing heavy-ion collisions, we must prove increasingly diligent regarding the nuclear parametrizations we use.
-While our $^{238}$U parametrization was satisfactory, more details are certainly required to represent physical reality adequately; we think here of different and more recent nuclear parametrization paradigms, such as Nuclear Density Functional Theory (NDFT) \cite{doi:10.1080/23746149.2020.1740061}, which provide deeper and more physical constraints on nucleon positions and correlations.
+While our best-performing $^{238}$U and $^{197}$Au parametrizations were satisfactory, more details are certainly required to represent physical reality adequately; we think here of different and more recent nuclear parametrization paradigms, such as Nuclear Density Functional Theory (NDFT)~\cite{doi:10.1080/23746149.2020.1740061}, which provide deeper and more physical constraints on nucleon positions and correlations.
 In the end, we would want to use sensitive observables available experimentally to constrain nuclear deformation, allowing us to further perfect our state-of-the-art simulations and provide a deeper understanding of strongly interacting matter at various stages. \\